cncf/memorials/peeyush-gupta.md

 Hacktoberfest streams.
 Thank you Peeyush for your outstanding contributions.
 We lost a fantastic human being and contributor from India.
 You will be missed.

+## Manoj Kumar

+Peeyush and I worked together at IBM.
+Though we worked in different geographies, it was easy to colloborate with him.
+He was a active community contributor keeping our IBM platforms relevant in a lot of spaces.
+He also eager to lend others a helping hand.
+Eventually I did to meet him in person during Kubecon, and got to hang out with him for a bulk of that week.
+Will miss you.